Genealogy & Family History Index

 Richard Broomhead married the heiress of the Revels about the year 1740.

-October 6th 1547 - Thomas Revell surrendered his messuage land, meadow and tenement, with the appurtenances, in Stanyngton or within the Soke of Sheffield, to the use of Gregory Revel, son and heir of the said Thomas, and the heirs of his body between him and Elizabeth the daughter of Thomas Barbor lawfully begotten; and for default of such issue, with remainder to Robert Revell, son of the said Thomas Revell for ever.
-(Sheffield Archives)
+October 6th 1547 - Thomas Revell surrendered his messuage land, meadow and tenement, with the appurtenances, in Stannington or within the Soke of Sheffield, to the use of Gregory Revel, son and heir of the said Thomas, and the heirs of his body between him and Elizabeth the daughter of Thomas Barbor lawfully begotten; and for default of such issue, with remainder to Robert Revell, son of the said Thomas Revell for ever.
+(Sheffield Archives).

 Gregory Revill